gcdeshpande/DigitalOcean/manisha015/SolutionApproach.md

    --> Drop all the rows having NULL/NaN value in abstract colunm.

-   --> Reset the file indexes.
+   --> Reset the file indices.

    The above steps reduces the data and makes the dataset homogenous.